Ahlfeldt/TTMATRIX/README.md

 ## Getting Started

 If you are **new to Python**, you can download the Anaconda distrbution from [this website](https://www.anaconda.com/download).
 Open the script `TTMATRIX.py` in Spyder (Scientific Python Development Environment), an open-source integrated development environment (IDE) specifically designed for scientific computing and data analysis using Python.
 Of course, you can also use any other IDE.
 When executing `TTMATRIX.py` all dependencies are installed automatically if missing.
 The script can be copied and run from any folder on your machine.
 The chosen directory must contain a subfolder **Input** containing the three input shapefiles and a subfolder **Outputs** where the outputs will be saved.
-The input shapefiles can use projectsion in projected meter units or decimal degrees (WGS1984).
-But they should all be in the **same projection**.

 You can specify all relevant parameters in the below part of the code.
 There is no need to make any adjustments elsewhere.